DOSull/GISC-421/field-trip/README.md

 # Otaki Forks field trip
 As you should be aware, we start the programme with a 3-day field trip as part of GISC 421 (Applications and Impact of GIS).
-The field trip starts on Wednesday 26 February 2020 (the week before trimester 1), and will visit the beautiful Otaki Forks and Kāpiti Coast.
+The field trip starts on Wednesday 17 February 2020 (the week before trimester 1), and will visit the beautiful Otaki Forks and Kāpiti Coast.

-During the field trip, we will intersperse lectures, discussions and getting to know you with a UAV (drone) survey, deployment of sensors, and a trip to the Kāpiti Coast District council GIS team, and Waikanae Estuary, to explore the use of GIS in a variety of settings.
+During the field trip, we will intersperse lectures, discussions and getting to know you with a UAV (drone) survey, deployment of sensors, and on Friday a trip to the Wairarapa to consider the use of GIS and geospatial technologies in the context of a number of inter-related projects around Wairarapa Moana.

 **The field trip details are below.
 Please read them carefully.**